stockphrase/no-silo/content/courses/writing-2/quarterly-review.md

 title: "End-of-term Reflection and Review"
 ---

-# End-of-term Reflection and Review
+# Fall Reflection and Review

 This assignment asks you to reflect on all of your work this term.
-This reflectoin should be completed before we begin our second term this winter.
 Ideally, this assignment would be completed during the calm after exams while you are at home with your families.
 Your responses to the questions below will be used in a conference during the first week of classes this winter.

 ## I. Review your writing

-To begin, gather all of your written work for the term (you have been [saving all your work](/resources/open-handbook/chapter-4/), right?)
+Gather together all of the drafts from the three major writing assignments of the term.
+(You are [saving all your work](/resources/open-handbook/chapter-4/), right?)
 Re-read the drafts for each of the main essay assignments in order, from first draft to final draft.
 Take time to compare the pieces and notice how they evolved due to your own process of revision and in response to the commentary you received from your professor and fellow students.

 For each of the three essays, write down a response to the following questions: